guillaumeblanc/ozz-animation/_documentation/getting_started.md

 Prebuilt built libraries, tools and samples
 -------------------------------------------

 Pre-compiled binaries (libraries, samples...) of the latest release for all supported platforms can be downloaded from [github releases][link_latest_release] page.
 These packages are available for Linux, Windows ans MacOS systems.
-They include pre-built libraries, samples and tools.

 > Note that ozz c++ samples can also be [tested online in your web browser][link_samples], thanks to emscripten.